 Plenty of reasons to go back to Bocas del Toro

-Like we said, Bocas del Toro is a playground.
-For both surfers and non surfers.
+As we said, Bocas del Toro is a playground.
+For both surfers and non-surfers.
 There’s plenty of things to do and explore, although we couldn’t help but think we gotta come back for those notorious surf breaks.
 We still owe you a surf guide, right?
 I guess we gotta sleep at the exact same places, eat in the same restaurants and spend our days in the water to find out more about this secret surf spot!
 See you soon Bocas del Toro!

 Marthe